 Do you want the new therapist to represent your brand, including providing them business cards or a uniform?

-- Are you going to tell the new therapist when, how and how much they are going to be paid per therapy?
+Are you going to tell the new therapist when, how, and how much they will be paid per therapy?

-The answers to these eight questions can go a long way in helping to direct the decision making process by identifying important aspects of the relationship between the business and the worker.
+The answers to these eight questions can go a long way in helping to direct the decision-making process by identifying important aspects of the relationship between the business and the worker.
 Typically an employee is subject to the business’s instructions about when, where, and how to work.
-Independent contractors on the other hand usually determine how much they will charge and what hours they will work.
-Independent contractors also tend to be responsible for their own expenses, including advertising, equipment and training.
+On the other hand, independent contractors usually determine how much they will charge and what hours they will work.
+Independent contractors also tend to be responsible for their own expenses, including advertising, equipment, and training.

-Renters are a great way to create consistent income for a treatment room, but you have to keep it rented and renters are not typically the best way to grow your business.
-They are a business inside your business, with their own rates, hours and procedures.
-It can be a good idea to use renters to diversify available services as a convenience to clients, such as renting to a counselor or an acupuncturist.
+Renters are a great way to create consistent income for a treatment room, but you have to keep it rented, and renters are not typically the best way to grow your business.
+They are a business inside your business, with their own rates, hours, and procedures.
+It can be a good idea to use renters to diversify available services convenient to clients, such as renting to a counselor or an acupuncturist.